panaverse/learn-nextjs/step00_helloworld/README.md

 # Next.js 13 Hello World

-Before starting to learn Next.js, we suggest that get a basic understanding of [React from here](https://beta.reactjs.org/learn).
+Next.js is built on top of React.
+Therefore, before starting to learn Next.js, we suggest that you get a basic understanding of [React from latest official docs](https://beta.reactjs.org/learn).
 You can also learn from this 2 hour and 35 min [Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react).
 If you’ve never written React code, you may also go through [our React recorded classes](https://github.com/panacloud/bootcamp-2020#part-i-front-end-fundamentals-with-react) and cover classes 1-8.

 [Download and Install Node.js LTS Version](https://nodejs.org/en/download/)